tragraham1/QumuloSync/README.md

 |[Using Qumulo Core Access Tokens](https://docs.qumulo.com/administrator-guide/external-services/using-access-tokens.html) | Details on Qumulo Access Token|
 |[Role-Based Access Control (RBAC) with Qumulo Core](https://care.qumulo.com/hc/en-us/articles/360036591633-Role-Based-Access-Control-RBAC-with-Qumulo-Core) | Details on Qumulo Role-Based Access Control|

+## Support Statement

+This tool provides Qumulo customers more flexibility using Qumulo API's capabilities.
+Please use GitHub Issues or your Qumulo Care Slack channel for feature requests and software deficiencies.
+We will address these as soon as possible, but there are no specific SLAs on response times for inquiries regarding functionality, performance, or perceived software deficiencies.

 ## Help